mfelt/mfelt.github.io/workforce.md

 {% include h2 text="Fishbowl Time & Labor" %}

-Fishbowl Time and Labor is a web-based time tracking system for Fishbowl Manufacturing customers.
+Fishbowl Time and Labor is a web-based time tracking system for Fishbowl's Manufacturing customers.
 Allowing customers to track labor costs against specific manufacturing orders and calculate time totals for payroll.

+I designed every piece of the interface and user experience.
+I managed all of the day-to-day product management tasks to build out each feature and release everything on time.

 <p style="margin-top: 40px;"><img src="/assets/images/workforce2.png" alt="workforce2"></p>